AdamMeyers/The_Termolator/README_legal.txt

 - Generate json files, grouping the cases into their respective broad and narrow issues
 - Generate legal terms to be excluded from the result, namely case names and legislation names
 - Create the foreground and background sets of the input issue ID and issue type

+Note: The preprocessing script obtains classified Supreme Court document text files from the University of Washington annotation project (discussed below and in our paper).

 In order to fully understand the collection of documents for Termolator, it is necessary to understand the categories.
 Note that